People (magazine): 100 Most Beautiful People

-Number Ones of Most Beautiful People

 People Magazine Yearbook

-People Magazine Yearbook is an annual publication released by publishers of People Magazine, currently Meredith Corporation.
+People Magazine Yearbook is an annual publication released by publishers of People magazine, currently Meredith Corporation.
 The Yearbook broadly covers all the major events that happened in the year that it covers.
 This includes socially relevant news events that made headlines around the world in general but more specifically in the United States.
-Besides the news headlines, it covers celebrity weddings, splits/divorces, births and deaths, and also scandalous events that generated a lot of news when they happened.
+Besides the news headlines, it covers celebrity weddings, splits/divorces, births and deaths, and also scandalous events that generated much news when they happened.
 Over the years, it has covered headlining events in the world of Music (Grammy Awards), Movies (Oscar Awards, The Golden Globe Awards), and Television (Emmy Awards) in a bite sized recap of the event and the award winners.
 The People Yearbook has had the year (say, 2010) written in Bold accompanying the word "Yearbook" on the front cover since the People Yearbook 1995, although this gradually changed in the more recent editions.
 Since 2015, the "year" appeared in a more inconspicuous way on the front cover until the 2019 issue and the bold style of writing the "year" made a comeback in the 2020 issue.
-The Year also appears on the spine.
+The year also appears on the spine.

-Early Years
+Early years

 The People Magazine Yearbook was first published in the Year 1991 by The Time Inc. Magazine Company and it was called "Private Lives".
 This issue did not mention any year conspicuously on the front page or the inner page but the front flap of the hardcover version of the magazine described Private Lives as "People's chronicle of an extraordinary year - 1990", clearly describing that the events covered inside were from 1990.
 Next Year, the 1992 sequel to Private Lives was published and it was called "Private Lives Volume II".
 The first page had an additional tagline that described the magazine as The Year in Review: 1991 Private Lives.
 In 1993, there was another change in the publication and also its cover title.
 The year was added on the cover for the first time and this annual issue was called "Private Lives 1993".
 The "Year" appeared in Bold on the front cover.
 The first page described the publication as Private Lives The Year in Review: 1992.
 Next year, in 1994, People Books released Private Lives 1994 with the first page that said Private Lives Year in Review: 1993.
 The year 1996 ushered in the single biggest change in the magazine title.
 The title was reworked and found a new moniker - It was called "People Yearbook 1995".
 Previous title of "Private Lives" was dropped completely and the publication was defined as a "yearbook" for the first time.